Defense industry of Taiwan: Law and regulation

 In 2019 the Legislative Yuan passed the National Defense Industry Development Act which among other things instructed the Ministry of National Defense to evaluate prospective defense companies and rank them in three tiers based on their technological capability, the size of their operations and their experience in researching, developing, manufacturing and maintaining military equipment, as well as their track record working with academia, businesses or foreign companies.

 Later in 2019 the Legislative Yuan passed a bill which encourages foreign direct investment in the defense industry and other ”strategic” industries.
 The bill allows foreign investors in these sectors to claim "special tax rates" and also tax rebates of up to half their tax bill.

+The Taiwanese government restricts the export of dual use items to certain countries.
+In 2023 Taiwan placed additional restrictions on machine tool exports to Russia and Belarus in response to reports that certain Taiwanese machine tool manufacturers were playing a key part in Russia's war effort.

 Exports

-The T65 and T91 assault rifles have been widely exported and the upper receiver for the T91 has been sold on the US civilian market.
+The T65 and T91 assault rifles have been widely exported to many nations with the upper receiver for the T91 been sold on the US civilian market.
 Taiwanese SOEs have not exported any major high-end weapons systems but the Taiwanese Government is becoming more open to the idea.
 Private companies have been more successful, with Lungteh Shipbuilding supplying multiple generations of the Multipurpose Assault Craft to the Philippines.
-The Taiwanese government has expressed increasing interest in supplying high end weapons systems and components to like-minded democracies.
+The Taiwanese government has expressed increasing interest in supplying high end weapons systems and components to "like-minded democracies".